RobertoTorino/new-cdk-app/README_DEV.md

 ```

 > **Pipeline:**
 > We assume you use a self-mutating pipeline, then if you add new application stages in the source code, or new stacks, the pipeline will automatically reconfigure itself to deploy those new stages and stacks.
-> For deploying feature branches you probably need this:
+For deploying you probably need this:
 > ```shell
 > PIPELINE_BRANCH=$(git branch --show-current) npx cdk deploy PipelineStack
 > ```